 Intense vibrations may be uncomfortable for sensitive users

-The ONIYEA Electric Scalp Massager offers a futuristic, automated twist on the classic wire head scratcher, transforming a manual tool into a hands-free relaxation device.
+The ONIYEA Electric Scalp Massager transforms the classic wire head scratcher into a hands-free relaxation device.
 Instead of requiring you to move a handle up and down, this unit features 12 flexible rubber arms that wrap around your cranium and deliver rhythmic vibrations directly to your scalp.
-It is entirely cordless and rechargeable via USB, allowing you to slide it onto your head and go about your daily tasksโwhether you are typing at your computer, reading a book, or just lying back on the couchโwithout needing to hold your arm up for twenty minutes.
+It is entirely cordless and rechargeable via USB, allowing you to slide it onto your head and go about your daily tasks—whether you are typing at your computer or reading a book—without needing to hold your arm up.

 Performance